Contextualizing Art Markets: Bloomsbury Academic

 My recent publications and presentations on art market themes include:

-‘Modernist Market Making: The Case of Henri ‘Le Douanier’ Rousseau’, Association for Art History, Newcastle, UK, 2020.
+‘Modernist Market Making: The Case of Henri ‘Le Douanier’ Rousseau’, Association for Art History, Birmingham, UK, 2021.

 Member of Scientific Committee: The Art Market and the Museum, The International Art Market Studies Association, Edinburgh 2020.